This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Check out this guide to neighborhoods, since where you should stay depends on how you travel and which things to do in Mexico City you want to do.
 Get the scoop on downtown and the zocalo, Polanco, Condesa, and Zona Rosa.
 I have hotel recommendations for each area and budget – my favorite is a Condesa spot less than $100.

 Travel to the pyramids of Teotihuacan without a tour!
 This popular day trip from Mexico City brings great history and culture at a low price when you DIY.
-Get step by step bus directions + lots of extra tips.
+Get step by step bus directions to get there cheaply.
 If you’re still not convinced, I have a tour recommendation just in case.

-I know, when you think of the capital, you don’t think of nature!
-This high altitude day trip is a gorgeous change of pace from city life and an extraordinary chance to watch volcanic activity.
+I know, when you think of Mexico, you don’t think of volcanoes!
+This high altitude day trip (accessible from Mexico City or Puebla) is a gorgeous change of pace from city life and an extraordinary chance to watch volcanic activity.

 Visiting Puebla Mexico isn’t like going to Cancun.
 You have to act like a local and think on your feet.
 I learned a few things the hard way, but hopefully these Puebla travel tips will help you stay ahead of the curve.